With remote working now becoming commonplace, line managers must be competent at tackling poor performance from afar.

 - Is there anything else that might be impacting on your work that you feel I should know about?

-Embrace ‘candid conversations’ and coaching
+Embrace ‘candid conversations’ and coaching when tackling poor performance

 Trust is critical in the current working environment, and the other side to that coin is honesty.
-In order to have a productive conversation with poor performing staff, line managers need to strike the right balance between empathy for the difficulties the employee might be facing with COVID-19, and being upfront about the performance concern they’ve identified.
+In order to have a productive conversation with poor performing staff, line managers need to strike the right balance between empathy for the difficulties the employee might be facing with remote working, and being upfront about the performance concern they’ve identified.

 If it’s not already part of the company culture, HR can explain to managers the principles behind candid conversations.
 Taking a candid and factual approach during a performance conversation will ensure everything is out on the virtual ‘table’, so nothing is misunderstood.
 For ‘remote’ conversations to stay on track, it’s even more important that the manager has a clear idea of what they need to address, with evidence by way of examples.